Complete a Record of Employment

 7. This section of the ROE is also known as Box 17A.
 Select the Vacation Payment Type that describes how this employee was paid vacation.

-1. Included in each pay - this is used when an employee receives vacation pay with every paycheque.
+2. Included in each pay.
+This is used when an employee receives vacation pay with every paycheque.
 If selected, no further information is required.

-1. Paid for a vacation leave period - this is used if the employee will experience an interruption of earnings, then take a paid vacation leave.
-If the employee is taking a paid vacation leave prior to the interruption of earnings that would still be considered employment and the ROE should not be issued until after the vacation is complete.
-Enter the "Start Date" and the "End Date" of the paid vacation leave, as well as the total paid in "Vacation Pay".
+3. Paid for a vacation leave period.
+This is used if the employee will experience an interruption of earnings, then take a paid vacation leave.
+If the employee is taking a paid vacation leave prior to the interruption of earnings, that would still be considered employment, and the ROE should not be issued until after the vacation is complete.
+Enter the “Start Date” and the “End Date” of the paid vacation leave, as well as the total paid in “Vacation Pay”.

 Stat Holiday Pay, Other Monies, and Special Payments

-1. Other Monies - this section is used for payments such as bonuses or severance.
+2. Other Monies.
+This section is used for payments such as bonuses or severance.
 Information should auto-populate into this section from your Payroll.
 If you are adding information manually, there is a long list of available payment types in the pop-up window.

-1. Special Payments - this section is only to be filled out if the employee received paid sick leave before their last day worked or to record group wage loss payments.
+3. Special Payments.
+This section is only to be filled out if the employee received paid sick leave before their last day worked or to record group wage loss payments.

 Insured earnings & hours by pay period